-We can see that the standing Danny, with his clenched fists, echoes the basic design elements of the rug upon which he stands, his head being one of the hexagonal forms, then the neck branching down into arms that end in hexagonal fists.
+We can see that the standing Danny, with his clenched fists, echoes the basic design elements of the rug upon which he stands, his head being one of the hexagonal forms, then the neck branching down into arms that end in fists.
 He also can be seen as bringing those forms to life in his posture, just as in the previous Monday section I believe he had at one point taken on the upper body stance of Mickey Mouse pictured in the sweater he was wearing, his torso and arms slightly falling back just as depicted with Mickey Mouse kicking a ball into the air.

 259 LS hall from behind Danny.
 (57:44)

 We revert again to looking at the hall from behind Danny.
 There has been a minor change.
-There is a slight shining of light on the wall to the right of the wastecan on the right.
+There is a slight shining of light on the wall to the right of the waste-can on the right.
 On Tuesday there had been in one extended shot a very distinct shining of light to the left of the same can that looked distinctly like a ghost doorknob in the wall.
 This was followed, on Saturday, with twin knobs appearing to almost float above the two girls in Danny's shining of them in the hall with the flowered wallpaper.
 The shining on the wall today simply looks like a reflection off the waste-can.

 260 MS Danny from the front.
 (57:47)

 As he steps forward slightly we see on the left wall, looking on, a print of a painting of what appears to be a young American Indian girl in braids, the same hairstyle his mother had worn when they were wandering the maze.
 These prints are placed at various locations throughout the hotel.

 Danny moves forward.